sunnnnyli/Robot-Path-Planning/README.md

 ### Output Format

-The program outputs a text file with 34 lines, including:
+The program outputs a text file `final_output.txt` with 34 lines, including:
 1. **Depth of Goal Node**: Level of the goal node.
 2. **Total Nodes Generated**: Nodes generated in the search.
 3. **Solution Path**: Sequence of moves from start to goal.